Mitigating odor and noise at an innovative, eco-friendly waste treatment facility

 - do a better job of maintaining good air quality around the site;

-- benefit the environment by producing an eco-friendly fertilizer product;
+- benefit the environment by producing an eco-friendly fertilizer product; and

 N-Viro® and the City of Sudbury engaged us to perform a range of analyses to ensure and demonstrate that this new facility would deliver the expected benefits while also meeting strict noise and air quality standards.